drewsmith/flashcards/README.md

 Flashcards
 ===

 A React Native app for creating flashcards and quizzes.
+This app gives you the ability to:

+* Create a deck of flashcards
+ * Create multiple flashcards within a deck
+ * Take a quiz for each deck of flashcards

+The app should work in both Android and iOS.

 ## Install